yunpengn/InterviewCracker/KnowledgeBase/MySQL.md

 - SQL supports 4 fundamental properties: ACID (atomicity, consistency, isolation, durability).
 - To ensure the atomicity and durability of a sequence of SQL statements, they have to be wrapped into an SQL transaction.
 	- However, code without transaction would in general lead to better concurrency performance.
 We can avoid the use of transaction by careful design.
+	- Each singlular statement in InnoDB is wrapped inside a transaction, to make it atomic in an intuitive way.
 - According to ANSI SQL standard, there are 4 isolation levels:
 	- InnoDB by default uses the _Repeatable Read_ isolation level.